Research

 Technology & Connectivity

-The Simbi Foundation technology research aims to provide solutions for the upgrading of our curriculum server andk connectivity systems in partner schools.
+The Simbi Foundation technology research aims to provide solutions for the upgrading of our curriculum server and connectivity systems in partner schools.

-The Simbi Foundation UX research seeks to improve the learning experience of students and teachers at our partner schools who are using the Simbi Learn Cloud.
+Simbi Foundation’s UX/UI research seeks to improve the learning experience of students and teachers at our partner schools who are using the Simbi Learn Cloud.

 Think Tank Research Process.